Comments

 end

-raise throws an error. rescue catches it (the value is in exception). retry jumps back to the do block and runs it again from the top.
+raise throws an error. rescue catches it. retry jumps back to the do block and runs it again from the top.

 Case / Of